 Infoblox Advanced DNS Protection (ADP) effectively shields you from the widest range of DNS DDoS attacks, ensuring that you can maintain service uptime for your organization.
 Minimizing disruptions caused by DDoS and other DNS-based attacks is a key business imperative because DNS provides mission-critical network connectivity.
 If your DNS is down, your business is down.
 With ADP you can maintain DNS integrity and stop external and internal DNS DDoS attacks that can take your business offline.
 ADP eliminates such threats as volumetric attacks, DNS hijacking, cache poisoning and other DNS-specific exploits.
 A proven solution, it ensures that your customers can always reach your website and other external systems, and it keeps your business up and running 24×7 to maintain customer trust and confidence.

-Cisco Umbrella is ranked 1st in Domain Name System (DNS) Security with 38 reviews while Infoblox Advanced DNS Protection is ranked 6th in Domain Name System (DNS) Security with 3 reviews.
-Cisco Umbrella is rated 8.6, while Infoblox Advanced DNS Protection is rated 7.4.
+Cisco Umbrella is ranked 1st in Domain Name System (DNS) Security with 39 reviews while Infoblox Advanced DNS Protection is ranked 6th in Domain Name System (DNS) Security with 4 reviews.
+Cisco Umbrella is rated 8.8, while Infoblox Advanced DNS Protection is rated 7.8.
 The top reviewer of Cisco Umbrella writes "We can see all of our locations in one place and only have to make changes once for all our locations".
 On the other hand, the top reviewer of Infoblox Advanced DNS Protection writes "Dashboards, reporting system, and GUI are good, but support and stability are bad".
-Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Palo Alto Networks DNS Security, Fortinet FortiGate SWG and Prisma Access by Palo Alto Networks, whereas Infoblox Advanced DNS Protection is most compared with EfficientIP DNS Guardian, F5 BIG-IP DNS, Fortinet FortiOS, Zscaler Internet Access and Palo Alto Networks DNS Security.
+Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Palo Alto Networks DNS Security, Fortinet FortiGate SWG and Prisma Access by Palo Alto Networks, whereas Infoblox Advanced DNS Protection is most compared with EfficientIP DNS Guardian, F5 BIG-IP DNS, Zscaler Internet Access, Microsoft Defender for Cloud Apps and Fortinet FortiOS.
 See our Cisco Umbrella vs. Infoblox Advanced DNS Protection report.

 See our list of best Domain Name System (DNS) Security vendors.